Skew Mean Curvature Flow: Introduction

+The current paper takes a first step towards the research of higher dimensional SMCF.
+We explore the basic properties of general SMCF and show the local existence of two dimensional SMCF of compact surfaces in the Euclidean space $\Real^4$.
+The uniqueness of SMCF will be addressed in another sequel.

-Our second goal, which is the main contribution of this paper, is to show the existence of a local solution to the SMCF of two dimensional surfaces in the Euclidean space $\Real^4$.
-More explicitly, suppose $\Si$ is a two dimensional oriented compact surface and $F_0$ is a smooth immersion from $\Si$ to $\Real^4$.
+Now let's state our main results and explain the difficulties in the proof.
+Suppose $\Si$ is a two dimensional oriented compact surface and $F_0$ is a smooth immersion from $\Si$ to $\Real^4$.
 We consider the initial value problem

-Let $\vec{A}_0$ denote the second fundamental form of the immersed surface $F_0(\Si)$, we can define a Sobolev-type norm $\norm{\vec{A}_0}_{H^{2,2}}$ by the induced metric (see~(\ref{e:sobolev-norm}) for details).
+Let $\textbf{A}_0$ denote the second fundamental form of the immersed surface $F_0(\Si)$, we can define a Sobolev-type norm $\norm{\textbf{A}_0}_{H^{2,2}}$ by the induced metric and normal connection(see~(\ref{e:sobolev-norm}) for details).
 Our main result is

 \begin{theorem} Suppose $\Si$ is a two dimensional oriented compact surface.
-For any smooth immersion $F_0:\Sigma\to\mathbb{R}^4$, the SMCF (\ref{e:SMCF1}) admits a smooth local solution $F\in C^\infty([0, T]\times\Si)$, where the time $T$ only depends on $\norm{\vec{A}_0}_{H^{2,2}}$ and the volume of $F_0(\Si)$. \end{theorem}
+For any smooth immersion $F_0:\Sigma\to\mathbb{R}^4$, the SMCF (\ref{e:SMCF1}) admits a smooth local solution $F\in C^\infty([0, T)\times\Si)$, where the time $T$ only depends on $\norm{\textbf{A}_0}_{H^{2,2}}$ and the volume of $F_0(\Si)$. \end{theorem}

-Since the SMCF is a (weakly) \sch type system, there is no standard existence theory that we can apply, even after we utilize the De Turck trick.
-Our strategy is to consider a perturbed flow which is (weakly) parabolic, and use the geometric energy method~\cite{DW2, SY}, which proved to be a powerful tool in treating geometric Hamiltonian flows.
-More precisely, for a small real number $\varepsilon>0$, we will consider the perturbed system
+\begin{remark} The existence result actually holds for less smooth initial data, e.g. for $W_{loc}^{4,2}$-immersions with $H^{2,2}$-bounded second fundamental forms.
+Recall that the optimal well-posedness result of the \sch flow from 2 dimensional manifolds is established in the $W^{3,2}$ Sobolev space~\cite{DW2,Mc}.
+Since the Gauss map of a solution to the SMCF satisfies a \sch flow with varying metric~\cite{S}, the requirement of $W^{4,2}$-regularity of the initial data for the SMCF is consistent. \end{remark}

+\begin{remark} With our method, it is not hard to show that same results hold for a general 4 dimensional ambient Riemannian manifold with bounded geometry.
+However, Theorem~\ref{t:main1} below and hence same strategy fails for SMCF of submanifolds of dimension larger than two. \end{remark}

+The above result might seem standard when compared to the well-posedness of MCF.
+However, due to the skew-symmetric operator $J$, the SMCF is a (degenerate) \sch type system which has a totally different character from parabolic equations from the perspective of PDEs.
+Generally, there is no standard theory of existence of solutions and the DeTurck trick does not apply.
+One approach to obtain existence results of \sch type systems is to use a parabolic approximation, which proved to be successful in the study of the \sch flow~\cite{DW2} and other kind of Hamiltonian flows~\cite{SY}.
+Here we adopt the same strategy.